 How to Make Homemade Cranberry Sauce

-To make homemade cranberry sauce, all you need is 3 simple ingredients — 1 12 ounce bag of fresh cranberries, 1 cup of sugar, and 1 cup of orange juice.
+To make this easy homemade cranberry sauce, all you need is 3 simple ingredients — 1 12-ounce bag of fresh whole cranberries, 1 cup of white sugar, and 1 cup of fresh orange juice.

-For me, I love this recipe because it is literally a dump and go kind of recipe.
+I love this Thanksgiving recipe because it is literally a dump-and-go kind of recipe.

 It takes about 5 minutes for them to start popping.
 Once they do, turn the heat on medium and stir occasionally for the next 5-8 minutes.
-In the end, you will end up with this gorgeous, thick, and glistening whole berry cranberry sauce.
+In the end, you will end up with this gorgeous, thick, and glistening easy homemade cranberry sauce.

-After 10 minutes, your berries should be completely broken down and resemble whole berry cranberry sauce.
-At this point, you have made your whole berry cranberry sauce.
+After 10 minutes, your berries should be completely broken down and resemble whole-berry cranberry sauce.
+At this point, you have made your cranberry sauce.
+This is so much better than the canned stuff.

 Be sure to place it in the refrigerator for about an hour to let it cool and get the consistency you are wanting.

-The great thing about making this homemade is because once it is done, you can freeze it until you are ready to use it.
+The great thing about making this homemade is that once it is done and cooled to room temperature, you can store it in an airtight container and freeze it until you are ready to use it.
 Mine is already made up and ready for Thanksgiving.

 How to Make Homemade Jellied Cranberry Sauce:

-If you are not a fan of whole berry cranberry sauce, you can make it jellied instead.
-To do this, you will need to strain the berry skins out of your whole berry cranberry sauce.
+If you are not a fan of whole-berry cranberry sauce, you can make it jellied instead.
+To do this, you will need to strain the berry skins out of your own homemade cranberry sauce.

 Grab a fine-mesh strainer and place it over a medium bowl.
 Spoon your cranberry sauce into the strainer and begin to press the sauce through the strainer with the back of a large wooden spoon.